 Sweet and sour chicken is one of my all-time favorite Chinese dishes.
-The perfect balance of sweet and sour and loaded with veggies!
-In this recipe, I cut out a lot of sugar from my original recipe without sacrificing flavor.
-Better than takeout and definitely better for you!
+Loaded with chicken, pineapple and tender vegetables tossed in a simple homemade sweet and sour sauce.
+Serve over rice with sprinkle of green onion!
+I cut out a lot of sugar from my original recipe without sacrificing flavor, making this dish better than takeout and definitely better for you!
+Serves 6 (or 4 generous) portions.

 I love Chinese food.